Amendments to the Mental Health Act 2007

 The Tribunal’s decisions can involve the consideration of quite complex issues, and can impact directly on people’s lives, health and liberty.
 In making its decisions, the Tribunal seeks to balance several sets of often competing rights - the individual’s right to liberty and safety and to freedom from unnecessary intervention, the individual’s right to treatment, protection and care, and the right of the community to safety and protection.
 Given the importance of these decisions, it is essential that the Tribunal receives the very best evidence available when hearing applications and making its decisions.

-The Tribunal actively seeks to pursue the objects of the Mental Health Act.
+The Tribunal actively seeks to pursue the objects of the Mental Health Act (s3).
 These are:

-- to provide for the care, treatment and control of persons who are mentally ill or mentally disordered;
+- to provide for the care and treatment of, and to promote the recovery of, persons who are mentally ill or mentally disordered, and

-- to facilitate the care, treatment and control of those persons through community care facilities;
+- to facilitate the care and treatment of those persons through community care facilities, and

-- while protecting the civil rights of those persons, to give an opportunity for those persons to have access to appropriate care;
+- while protecting the civil rights of those persons, to give an opportunity for those persons to have access to appropriate care and, where necessary, to provide for treatment for their own protection or the protection of others, and

-- to facilitate the involvement of those persons, and persons caring for them, in decisions involving appropriate care, treatment and control.
+- to facilitate the involvement of those persons, and persons caring for them, in decisions involving appropriate care and treatment.

-The Mental Health Act itself establishes principles for care and treatment as follows:
+The Mental Health Act establishes principles for care and treatment (s68) as follows:

 - people with a mental illness or mental disorder should receive the best possible care and treatment in the least restrictive environment enabling the care and treatment to be effectively given,